bhouston/template-typescript-monorepo/README.md

 - Mono-repository using pnpm workspaces
 - TypeScript (native compiler preview) for type safety
+- Incremental and composite TypeScript configuraiton for speed
 - ES Modules for fast builds
 - NodeNext node resolution
 - React for UI